MechWolf/MechWolf/readme.md

 $ pip3 install mechwolf
 ```

-Or, to get the latest development branch:
+Or, to get the latest (but not necessarily stable) development branch:

 ```bash
 $ pip3 install git+https://github.com/Benjamin-Lee/MechWolf.git